Check the Word Count

 The prescription of word count by instructors is meant to make students cover all points and give comprehensive arguments.
 When you write and do not reach the given word count, it is a sign of low quality.

 There are many possibilities that you did not exhaust in all areas given.
-Undeniably, assignments that are significantly under-length will inflict self-penalties on the author and low-quality work is one of them.
+Undeniably, assignments that are significantly under-length will inflict self-penalties on the author, and low-quality work is one of them.

 After toiling with research and writing an essay, the last thing you want is a deduction of marks because you did not reach the given word count.